armory/documentation/_spinnaker/policy_engine.md

 ### Sample OPA Policy in Rego

-In the following sample OPA policy, the first policy enforces that the pipeline must have a manual judgement stage at some phase.
+In the following sample OPA policy, the first policy enforces that the pipeline must have a manual judgement stage at some phase (if the pipeline has at least one stage).
 The second policy ensures that stages that are of type "deploy" have notifications enabled.

 ```
 # manual-judgment-and-notifications.rego